Dust Collection: Good for your Health!

 The Mafell Dust Extractor is the German-made vacuum for fine woodworkers and timber framers who want a rugged 120V Mafell-tested, system solution.
 The 9.2 gallon tank is made of special plastic that is resistant to corrosion, common acids and alkalis.
 You can find European videos of these vacuums sucking up everything from cold beer to 1400° hot coals!
 Okay, don’t try those at home :) but you get the point… REALLY, REALLY, DURABLE.

-The self-cleaning ability of Mafell is second to none: it uses two filters and applies a powerful 300g vibration force for 3.5 seconds to only one filter at a time and only when needed.
+The self-cleaning ability of Mafell is second to none: it uses two filters and applies a powerful 300g vibration force for 3.5 seconds to only one filter at a time.
 Other vacuums might boast high airflow or pressure stats on paper, but in practice these numbers fall off significantly during their self-cleaning process.
 The Mafell vacuum delivers consistent suction for the cleanest and healthiest workspace.

 Not all HEPA filters out there are the same!
 The H14 class filters (certified for 99.997% filtration) on the Mafell vacuum are TEN TIMES more effective than 99.97% filters, and 33X more effective than 99.9% filters.
 So the Mafell is the easy choice for contractors working with large quantities of fine dust, such as Mafell MF26cc/400 Multi-Cutter users creating V-grooves in drywall, or PSS 3100 SE Portable Panel Saw users cutting cement fiber panels.